 The fee is set to cover the cost of a fully operating program.
-PaintCare estimated the annual program expenses and sales of architectural paint in the District of Columbia and determined a fee structure that provides the revenue needed to fund the program.
+PaintCare estimated the annual program expenses and sales of architectural paint in Washington and determined a fee structure that provides the revenue needed to fund the program.
 PaintCare is a nonprofit organization and operates programs on a state-by-state basis, so the fee may increase or decrease in the future and is different from state to state.

-Is sales tax applied to the fee itself?
+Is sales tax applied to the fee, itself?

-Yes, the fee is part of the purchase price; therefore, sales tax is collected on the fee.
+Yes.
+The fee is part of the purchase price; therefore, sales tax is collected on the fee.
+The fee itself is not a tax.